 Rapidly evolving emissions and safety regulations as well as technological disruptions such as connectivity and e-mobility could underpin the demand for electronics at an OEM and customer level.
-It is expected that the implementation of BS-VI standards will lead to a spike in demand for components like catalytic convertors, electronic fuel injection systems, oxygen sensors and intelligent battery sensors.

-Spurious/Counterfeit Products
+• Spurious/Counterfeit Products

 Spurious / Counterfeit products continue to attract price sensitive Replacement Market which accounts for 20-25 per cent of total demand of bearing industry.
 These supplies, being of inferior quality, are unsafe in use and pose a risk to people, industry and to the economy by way of unexpected downtime and are safety hazards.
 In spite of industry wide efforts in educating customers and increasing awareness about the need to use safe sources of procurement, the problem continues owing to the slow legal process in punishing unscrupulous suppliers.
 There is an industry wide effort to control the same.
 Your Company is working continuously to mitigate these threats - leveraging its wide range of products and its engineering capabilities and priming its sourcing and purchasing capabilities.
 The Company remains committed towards implementing TPM and investing in sophisticated technology to offer enduring and efficient solutions.